Ze7111/Versace/DOCUMENTATION.md

 - If you do not have a `main` function, the file will not run.

 ### Example Program
-- Here is an example program that takes input from the user and prints it back to the user.
+- Here is an example program that takes input from the user and prints it back to the user along with 2 functions.
 ```rust:
 class Person {
     func say_hi() {